>> (FILEAPPend)

 Streams

-The following streams are used by the FILEAPPEND stage:
+The following streams and files are used by the FILEAPPEND stage:

 Usage